po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

+  * ☝️ Why is chaining parameters useful?

+  * 🙋 It allows us to send a request that will only come back with relevant data, making us have to sort through less.

+  * ☝️ What are request parameters useful for?

+  * 🙋 We can make a more specific request.

   * ☝️ How would we know which parameters we can use in the fetch request?

-    * 🙋 By reading the API's documentation.
+  * 🙋 By reading the APIs documentation.

 * Answer any questions before proceeding to the next activity.